realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

     - ###### problems-arising-from-abusing-static
     - Using `static` breaks the encapsulation of the object and leads to Procedural style programming because it allows the data to be accessed and manipulated directly without the creating an object of the `class`.
-    - Misuse of `static` keyword often lead to "collections of `static` methods" that simply extended the procedural paradigm, except the code blocks now had a name (the name of the `class`) and were grouped together instead of being globally accessible.
+    - Misuse of `static` keyword often lead to "collections of `static` methods" that simply continued the procedural paradigm, except the code blocks now had a name (the name of the `class`) and were grouped together instead of being globally accessible.
     - The `static` methods are passed in the data as parameters and returned the result, just like the procedural paradigm.